Skip to Content

 Negligence may involve deliberate acts against an elderly resident or a failure to act in the resident's best interest.
 Signs of neglect may include malnutrition, dehydration, poor hygiene, and bedsores.

-What Are the Signs That a Nursing Home Resident Is Being Abused?
+Signs That a Nursing Home Resident Is Being Abused

 Nursing home residents may not always verbally communicate their suffering, making it vital for relatives and friends to recognize physical and behavioral indicators of abuse.